 Blending Fibers at the Pin Drafter

-From now forward, we will only spiral blend additions into healthy, easy to process animal fibers. more
+We will only spiral blend additions into healthy, easy to process animal fibers.

 Since we can only card animal fibers at the carder, any blending with non animal fibers such as silks, Firestar, hemp, tencel, nylon or cellulose is done here.
 These added fibers will be streaked or striped thru the pin drafted rovings and will not be thoroughly blended with the animal fiber.
 Creating these blends is not a simple task.
 The added fibers must already be in a well aligned roving form.
 We break the thicker (silk) roving into approximately six foot lengths.
 Then each of these lengths are split lengthwise into as many very fine strands as the addition (silk) will separate into; yet staying even.
 If the addition (silk) has any uneven strands or is at all disturbed and not aligned then separating it is very difficult and very time consuming.
 We then hand feed these thin pieces thru the pin drafter with 2 or 3 animal fiber roving strands creating a continuous length of pin drafted roving with one stripe of the addition (silk).
 Then we make between 4 and 6 strands from the single strand of PD.
 These are ran through the pin drafted again along with 2 more strands of the animal fiber roving.
 This creates a pin drafted roving with between 4 and 6 thin strands of the added fiber (silk).